 and Sammy Slade)

-Get to know the newly-elected town officials:
+Get to know the newly-elected town officials in 2017:

 - Watch 90-second video responses and consider their ideas for making our community a great place to start and grow a business.